curiousjp/daz_depthmap_processor/example.md

 ![result-montage](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/f765f389-dc76-4c4d-bbc5-891fe0216e0c)

 ## Example two - manipulating the depth map and using regional prompting
+Prerequisites:
+* As above, plus.
+* An image editor, such as Gimp.
+* The sd-webui-regional-prompter add-on installed in A1111.

-One of the downsides of the ControlNet depthmap models is that they appear to have been conditioned using 256 level greyscale depthmaps - only 256 different levels of depth can be differentiated by them.
-By contrast, depthmap formats like OpenEXR are limited only by the precision of floating point numbers.
-As we saw above, software can work out the range of available depths in an image and then divide this up into 256 equal blocks, but there will be times where we want to focus that addressable depth into particular areas of the picture that are most important, like faces.
+As discussed above, one downside of the ControlNet depthmap models is that they seem to have been conditioned on 256 level greyscale depthmaps, so compared to the depthmap formats like OpenEXR (which use floating point numbers), there is some loss of precision.
+As we saw above, daz_depthmap_processor can work out the range of available depths in an image, truncate them if necessary, and then divide what's left into 256 equal slices, but there will be times where we want to focus that addressable depth into particular areas of the picture that are most important, like faces or hands.

-In this example, we are modelling a person looking into a magic mirror.
-Because Daz doesn't have a way to represent "portals", we have composed our scene with an individual at a desk, some simple geometry to represent the mirror frame, and a mirrored copy of the first figure to be the reflection.
+In this example, we will model a person looking into a magic mirror that shows them as they might be in another world.
+Because Daz doesn't have a way to represent "portals" or mirrors with geometry that will be captured in the depth map, we have composed our scene with an individual at a desk, some simple geometry to represent the mirror frame, and a mirrored copy of the first figure to be the reflection.
 After positioning the camera, these elements were moved around until they felt "right", and the mirrored figure was adjusted slightly to look at the camera.

 ![image](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/e1c25f9d-ef0b-408d-b267-b69f6baef80e)

-This example picks up at the point where we are manipulating the depth map.
-For this example, we won't be using a normal map, because we're actually going to repaint the depth map slightly to hide some items in the scene.
+This example picks up at the point where we start to manipulate the depth map to hide some geometry in the scene - the elbow and hand that pokes out around the "edge" of the mirror.
+For this example, we won't be using a normal map, because it would be too difficult to modify in the way we want.

 ### Processing the depth map, interactively
+daz_depthmap_processor has an interactive mode for adjusting how it quantises the EXR depthmap.
 The interactive mode works by inserting "splits" into the full range of depth values, resizing those splits, and assigning them a share of the available 256 depth levels.
-Splits contain their start value, but not their end value.
+Splits have a start and end depth, and "contain" pixels with a depth greater than or equal to their start value and less than their end value.
+(There are some small exceptions to do with the very end of range when drawing a histogram of a split's content.)

-In this case, I am going to create five splits.
+In this case, I am going to create five splits in our depth map.
-* The first one will contain our first individual, the one looking into the mirror.
+* The first one will contain the first individual, "A", the one looking into the mirror.
 They will receive a large share of levels.
-* The second will contain the area between the person and the mirror.
+* The second will contain the area of the desk between the person and the mirror.
 It will only receive a few depth levels.
 * The third will contain the mirror frame.
 It will get a moderate number of depth levels.
-* The fourth will contain the other person, looking out from the mirror.
+* The fourth will contain the other person, "B", looking out from the mirror.
 They will also receive a large share of levels.
 * The fifth and final split will contain the background.

-I start the depthmap processor like this:
+It will get whatever levels are left over.

+Unlike a proper 3D model, the splits aren't limited to specific objects in the scene - if part of the desk overlaps (deskwise) with a high resolution object like "A", it will also be mapped in high resolution.
+Generally this doesn't seem to cause any problems.
+To use interactive mode, I start daz_depthmap_processor like this:
 ```
 $ python format_depthmap.py --interactive mirrors-Canvas2-Depth.exr
 Welcome to the interactive shell.
 Type help or ? to list commands.
 >
 ```

-The first thing I want to do is create my first split, but before I can do that I need to get a sense of the existing values in the file.
+The first thing I want to do is create a split, but before I can do that I need to get a sense of the existing values in the file.
 I can do this with the `show_splits` command.
 ```
 > show_splits
  ** 000: 93.46874237060547 to 281.48592163085937 - 256 levels assigned (label: Default)
 >
 ```
 I'll try creating a split at 100, and see if the 93.4 to 100 split captures the first individual.
-I can test it by assigning it a testing colour with `flag`, and then using the `test` command.
+I can test it by assigning that split a testing colour with `flag`, and then using the `test` command to write out a test picture.
 You can use normal CSS colour names for this flag.
 ```
 > add 100
 Success